 Obvious observations can be;

 Fixed speed single headed pumps – Look to change to variable speed “A” rated pumps with thermostatic sensors on the return pipework so the pump can reduce its speed and flow when the demand is reduced and use less energy.
 This is especially useful with CHP units as the lower return temperature will enable the unit to run for longer periods and produce site side electricity before the modulating turn down commences.

 Hydraulic by-passes – Useful for maintenance periods when a short circuit is needed, but when left open the by-pass will encourage a high return temp back onto the circuit, which with no temp controlled pumps will delover hot unwanted pipework 24/7 which is not welcome in the summer months !!

 Building Management System control – Often is the case that the BMS operating parameters have a high operating set point flow temperature from which the ‘lead boiler’ or main heating appliance is always “on” being asked to deliver a temperature that is too high.
-This also tends to keep other equipment off (ie CHP) whic should be supporting the building load as the “lead boiler”
+This also tends to keep other equipment off (ie a CHP) which should be supporting the buildinsg thermal load working as the “lead boiler”

-Our remote advice is “free” to chat and we only look to charge a sensible daily rate to attend site, carry out a survey and report our findings with recommendations.
+Our remote advice is “free to discuss” and we only look to charge a sensible daily rate to attend site, carry out a survey and report our findings with recommendations through a report.